syncfusion-content/javascript-docs/js/PivotClient/How-To.md

 {% endhighlight %}

-### Generating JSON Records
+### Generating JSON records to render the control
-The [`generateJSON`](../api/ejpivotclient#methods:generatejson) method is used to render the pivot chart and pivot grid controls in pivot client with the JSON data provided.
+The [`generateJSON`](../api/ejpivotclient#methods:generatejson) method is used to render the pivot chart and pivot grid controls in the pivot client with the provided JSON data.

 {% highlight html %}